Francois-T9/sign-up-form/README.md

 **This project will continue to evolve as I advance in my web development journey.**

-# Live view of the calculator
+# Live view of the sign-up form

 [See live demo here!](https://raw.githack.com/Francois-T9/sign-up-form/main/index.html)